ayatmustafa/categoriz-phone-number/README.md

 - Run php artisan test

 ## Describe task
-- model of customer which db layer that call customers table
+- model of customer which db layer that call customer table
 - helper which contain convertArrayToCollection function which is convert array to paginated collection
 - CountryController which contain index method which is return all countries with it's code
-- PhoneController which is contain filter with country and stat  method
+- PhoneController which is contain filter with country and state  method
 - CountryService which contain all logic about countries in task
-- phoneService which also contain logic about get get phone numbers and make filtration on it
+- phoneService which also contain logic about get phone numbers and make filtration on it
 - PhoneNumberService this service used when we need to make process on single phone number
 - request validation for filter data
 - mapping data in response also added